ShawnClake/UserExtended/readme.md

 * Searching for users via name, email, or username
 * Deleting friends

+#### Coming Soon 1.0.xx
+* Added Timezones and a Twig filter 'timezonify' to adjust Timestamps to a users timezone.
+* Added the concept of Roles.
+A user can be a part of many groups, but only one role within that group.
+  * Use case 1: A blogging website has a group called 'writers'.
+Within that group their are the roles 'Senior Writer', 'Junior Writer', 'Editor'
+* Initial work on a backend UI.
+Currently supports the managing of Groups and Roles.
+* Initial work on group hierarchy, and promotion and demotion system.
+* Bug Fixes

 ## Planned Features
 * Blocking friends
 * Adding a service provider